-Business View Magazine interviews Ramez Hakoura, Managing Director of TCI Waste Disposal Services, as part of our focus on top managed Caribbean companies.
+Business View Caribbean interviews Ramez Hakoura, Managing Director of TCI Waste Disposal Services, as part of our focus on top managed Caribbean companies.

 TCI Waste Disposal is the only recycling facility of solid waste in the Turks and Caicos, and its first and foremost goal is to maintain and preserve the beauty of the Islands by reducing waste that goes into the landfill.
 The company is making great strides through innovative waste management techniques and recycling initiatives to promote and encourage better environmental awareness among residents, tourists, and businesses.